dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateSynonym.md

 ---
 title: CREATE SYNONYM statement
-summary:  Creates a synonym, which can provide an alternate namefor a table or a view.
+summary:  Creates a synonym/alias, which can provide an alternate namefor a table or a view.
 keywords: creating a synonym
 toc: false
 product: all